-3.5.1 The Faculty Quality Officer, link QAO and Subject Coordinator/Programme Lead chairing the PDT will finalise the agenda for the review event, and ensure that invitations are sent to staff, students and any other stakeholders being asked to meet with the panel on the day/s of the event.
+3.5.1 The Faculty Quality Officer, link QAO and Subject Coordinator/Programme Lead chairing the PDT will finalise the agenda for the review event, and ensure that invitations are sent by the appropriate individual to staff, students and any other stakeholders being asked to meet with the panel on the day/s of the event.
 The agenda for periodic review events will be agreed with the review panel chair, according to the provision under review, but should normally include:

 3.5.2 If possible (particularly for events being held abroad to consider the re-approval of international collaborative arrangements), a meeting should be held between the panel Chair, the link QAO and the PDT chair in advance of event, to confirm that the panel is properly constituted, the review documentation is complete, members of the Subject group/programme team are ready to meet with the panel, and, if necessary, identify any additional requirements for the event.

 3.5.3 Panels should use the key headings in the SED (refer to G4.1: guidance on the format for the SED), guided by the issues highlighted by the Subject/Programme team to construct the areas for discussion with programme teams and students, so as to gain a broad understanding of how the Subject/Programme team ensures they are providing an excellent and inclusive teaching and learning experience enabling high standards of student attainment across all student groups.
 Key areas for discussion include how the Subject/Programme team: